Does ground cover attract snakes?

 Depending on where you are in the world you may, at some point, encounter snakes in the compost bin.
 Some of these snakes maybe a problem and others will be insignificant.
-Here we will go through a few of the snakes that you’re likely to find in a compost bin and what to look for to establish what type of snake you have.
+Here, we will go through why snakes feel the need to turn up in your compost and what you could do to keep them away.
+We’ll also look at a few of the snakes that you’re likely to find in a compost bin and what to look for to establish what type of snake you have.

 Do compost piles attract snakes?

-The way to avoid a problem with snakes in compost is to insure that the material that you want to make compost from rots down quickly.
+The way to avoid a problem with snakes in compost is to ensure that the material that you want to make compost from rots down quickly.
 This will remove the type of habitat that snakes need and are looking for.
-If you have dry material in a compost heap this is where you will find snakes because a heap on the ground is fully exposed.
+If you have dry material in a compost heap this is what snakes are attracted to because a compost heap on the ground is fully exposed to them.

-By placing composting material in a bin and keeping the contents moist the rotting process will commence to produce compost.
-A compost bin is by its nature contained making it difficult for anything to get into it and is therefore the preferred option compared to a compost heap.
+By placing composting material in a bin and keeping the contents moist, the rotting process will commence to produce compost.
+A compost bin is, by its nature, contained.
+It’s difficult for anything to get into it.
+A compost bin is therefore the preferred option compared to a compost heap.
+Snakes may be attracted to the contents of a compost bin but if they find it difficult to get in, they will move on.

 You need to do all you can to keep vegetation away from the outside of the fence because snakes may be able to climb the plants and gain access over the top of the fence.

 Some will say that you need to remove all materials and hiding places in the garden where snakes can thrive.
-This is almost impossible to do because gardens, by their nature, can never be so tidy as to not have anywhere four snakes to reside.
+This is almost impossible to do because gardens, by their nature, can never be so tidy as to not have anywhere for snakes to hide.

 What snakes live in compost heaps?